Gain Strategic Pricing Insights from ICAT Budgets

 Without a reasonable estimate of indirect rates for the period of performance of the contract, you run the risk of pricing work at a level that is insufficient for the full recovery of indirect costs.
 With budgeted rates, you have the insights to propose indirect rates that will be adequate for the recovery of future indirect costs.

-Determine the impact of winning a new contract on indirect rates.
+How will winning a new contract impact indirect rates?

 When a Government Contractor wins new work, indirect costs are allocated across a larger business base, which pushes indirect rates lower.